-The Smart Choice for Varicose Vein and Spider Vein Treatments
+The Smart Choice for Varicose Vein and Spider Vein Treatment

 Compared with other veins in the body, leg veins have the toughest job of carrying blood back to the heart.
 They endure the most pressure.
-Varicose veins can be caused by weak or damaged valves in the veins.
 The heart pumps blood filled with oxygen and nutrients to the whole body through the arteries.
 Veins then carry the blood from the body back to the heart.
-The valves become weak, blood can leak back into the veins and collect there.
-(This problem is called venous insufficiency.)
-When backed-up blood makes the veins bigger, they can become varicose.
+Varicose veins are caused by weakening of the veins walls, which results in leaking of the valves within the veins.
+When the valves leak, blood will flow backwards in the veins and collect in the legs.
+This problem is known as "superficial venous reflux disease" or "chronic venous insufficiency".
+Backed-up blood increases the pressure within the veins and makes them enlarge, which in turn causes varicose veins.

 In order to determine your best course of treatment, an ultrasound test is usually performed--this is a painless, and very effective diagnostic procedure.